 Ayurveda and Black Hair

 Black hair is diverse.
-It can range from straight, to loose waves and tight curls.
-On average however, locks of those descended from the motherland or African diaspora tends to skew on the kinkier side.
-These textures are more prone to breakage because the scalp's natural oil, sebum, has a difficult time traveling down the hair shaft- resulting in lack of moisture.
+It can range from straight to loose waves and tight curls.
+On average, however, locks of those descended from the motherland or African diaspora tend to skew on the kinkier side.
+These textures are more prone to breakage because the scalp’s natural oil, sebum, has a difficult time traveling down the hair shaft- resulting in lack of moisture.
 Ayurvedic hair treatments can help combat fragility with hydrating and strengthening recipes.

 Vata: Hair that tends to thin, dry, frizzy and prone to split ends.
 A dry, flaky and itchy scalp are other common traits in a “vata imbalance.”
 These concerns are usually remedied with the use of oils, such as amla, coconut and neem, which all help to seal in moisture.
 Warming the oil and massaging it into your scalp promotes blood circulation and can enhance hair growth rates.